railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    :scale: 75
    :align: center

-   *List of items waiting*
+   *List of Items Waiting*

-You can also do goods-in data entry manually if there is no order, using the same menu by clicking on `New` button.
+You can also do goods-in data entry manually if there is no order, using the same menu by clicking the `New` button.

-A new goods-in data entry form then opens.
-Enter the supplier data in the :guilabel:`Address` field and you can type in the reference number from your supplier in the field :guilabel:`Origin`.
+A new goods-in data entry form opens.
+Enter the supplier data in the :guilabel:`Address` field and type the reference number from your supplier in the field :guilabel:`Origin`.
 You should then enter data about the products received in the lines.

 The source location is already completed by default because of your supplier selection.
 You should then give the destination location where you will place the products.
 For example, enter ``Stock``.
 At this stage, you can set a lot number for traceability (this function will be described later in this chapter, so leave this field empty for the moment).

-Once the form has been completed you can confirm the receipt of all the products at the same time using the :guilabel:`Process Now` button.
+Once the form has been completed, you can confirm the receipt of all the products at the same time using the :guilabel:`Process Now` button.
 If you want to enter data for a goods receipt that you are still waiting for, click the button :guilabel:`Process Later`.

-.. note:: Partial or Complete reception
+.. note:: Partial or Complete Reception

 	When you process the incoming shipment, you can choose between partial or complete.

-	If you have to validate a partial incoming shipment, click on ``Process now`` and change the number of item according the quantity received.
+	If you have to validate a partial incoming shipment, click ``Process now`` and change the number of items according to the quantity received.

 	.. figure:: images/product_to_process.png
 		:scale: 60